-The Child Health Indicator (CHI) is a simple average of the three proximity-to-target scores for Access to At Least Basic Sanitation, Access to At Least Basic Water, and Child Mortality.
+The Child Health Indicator (CHI) is a simple average of the three proximity-to-target scores for Access to At Least Basic Sanitation and Access to At Least Basic Water, and Child Mortality.
 For Access to At Least Basic Sanitation and Access to At Least Basic Water, the proximity-to-target measure is equal to the reported percentage.
 For example, if a country has 84% of its population with access to adequate sanitation, it is considered to have a proximity-to-target score of 84.
-For Child Mortality, the ratio of the measured probability of dying in a given country to the highest observed probability of dying in each year is computed.
+For child mortality, the ratio of the measured probability of dying in a given country to the highest observed probability of dying in each year is computed.
 To calculate the child mortality proximity-to-target score, it is necessary to have a benchmark for the highest reported child mortality as a worst performance lower bound.
-In the time series data reported by the United Nations Inter-agency Group for Child Mortality Estimation (UN IGME) between 2010 and 2018, Haiti had the highest reported mortality rate between ages 1 and 4 (4q1), at 134.6 per 1,000, owing to the exceptionally high mortality during the 2010 Earthquake.
-Because this was an exceptional event that killed an estimated 100,000 to 300,000 people (see https://en.wikipedia.org/wiki/ 2010 Haiti earthquake), it did not seem appropriate to use that as the highest reported mortality rate.
-Chad was then chosen as the next highest reported rate in 2010, since Chad's rate of 70.03 per 1,000 in 2010, was consistent with the time series of child mortality data reported for the country.
+In the time series data reported by the United Nations Inter-agency Group for Child Mortality Estimation (UN IGME) between 2010 and 2018, Haiti had the highest reported mortality rate between ages 1 and 5 (4q1), at 134.6 per 1,000, owing to the exceptionally high mortality during the 2010 Earthquake.
+Because this was an exceptional event that killed an estimated 100,000 to 300,000 people (see https://en.wikipedia.org/wiki/2010_Haiti_earthquake), it did not seem appropriate to use that as the highest reported mortality rate in 2010, since Chad's rate of 70.03 per 1,000 in 2010, was consistent with the time series of child mortality data reported for the country.
 The formula for calculation is as follows:

-$$100 - (\frac{country\ value}{highest\ probability}) 100)$$
+$$100 - (\left(\frac{country \ value}{highest \ probability}\right) 100)$$